 Would you rather cookout?
 All units have a spacious and private patio equipped with an electric barbecue grill and two Adirondack lounge chairs.
 For your cycling pleasure, two beach cruisers are hitched to the RV's rear.

-Is your idea of getting away from it all is an island vacation, you can stay in one of these tiny and colorful cottages on Hatteras Island, on North Carolina's Outer Banks.
+If your idea of getting away from it all is an island vacation, stay in one of these tiny and colorful cottages on Hatteras Island, on North Carolina's Outer Banks.

 Hatteras Island is known for its undeveloped beach wilderness which you can explore with your four-legged friend because yes, pets are allowed.